epicentre-msf/outbreak-tools-demo/README.md

   table.

-- In the analyses sheet, add a temporal table showing the evolution of discharge types by notification date.
-Add a percentage option in row, and do not add a total.
+- In the analyses sheet, add a temporal table showing the evolution of type of discharge by notification date.
+Add a percentage option in row, and add a total.

 - In the analysis sheet, add a graph of output types.
 In graph specifications, represent the number of deaths per notification date,